 Errata are issued to correct non-substantive errors in an existing edition of Title 24.
 Errata are printed on buff paper with the words "BUFF" and "ERRATA," and the effective date, at the bottom of each page.
-Electronic versions will only have the text identification at the bottom of the pages since they are not printed.
 When the publisher issues errata, instructions are provided identifying the locations of the new pages within the code book.